 The Fingerhut FreshStart Program is set up for one purchase only.
 Once you’ve been approved for FreshStart, you can make your first purchase right away.

 This account is ideal for you if you have very poor or unestablished credit history.
+In this way, it’s a great option for those looking for a credit card for bad credit with no deposit.
 Once your balance is paid in full, you will qualify for a revolving line of credit with Fingerhut.

 How Does it Work?